Sri Dalada Perahera in the Unforgettable Days Gone By

 Buddhists from all parts of the island attended and by the command of the Governor low country chiefs for the first time too participated in the pageant along with the Kandyan Chiefs.

 From the earliest times banners were carried in religious and royal processions in ancient Sri Lanka.
-This was especially the case in Perahara escorting the Sacred Tooth and Bowl Relics and those connected with the worship of the devales.
-These Perahara or religious pageants held at the capital were great national institutions patronised by the kings to display their power and magnificence to their subjects as much as to honour the Relics and worship the Gods.
+This was especially the case in Perahera escorting the Sacred Tooth and Bowl Relics and those connected with the worship of the devales.
+These Perahera or religious pageants held at the capital were great national institutions patronised by the kings to display their power and magnificence to their subjects as much as to honour the Relics and worship the Gods.

 Thus in the festivals as well as in war there is little doubt that in addition to the standards of the God-kings the banners of the princes, provinces and departments of the realm were carried.